 The subsidiary has strategically aligned itself with Trueever Co.
 Ltd. CEO Jong Hong Park to financially participate in mutually approved WONDERFILM productions, predominantly on TV shows and movies featuring South Korean directors and actors when shooting in Korea.
 The agreement aligns with the company’s long-term strategy of developing a global branded distribution and film investment network.

-WONDERFILM also has worked with well-known actors and actresses in the industry, including John Travolta, Charlize Theron, Bruce Willis, Michelle Pfeiffer and Anthony Hopkins, among others.
+WONDERFILM has also worked with well-known actors and actresses in the industry, including John Travolta, Charlize Theron, Bruce Willis, Michelle Pfeiffer and Anthony Hopkins, among others.

-Strategic Partnerships and Acquisitions
+WONDERFILM’S Strategic Partnerships and Acquisitions

 In July 2018, WONDERFILM formed a strategic alliance with WeFilmchain Holdings Corp., a developer of a blockchain platform that allows the public to become shareholders in the production and distribution of movies, TV and online content.
 The platform ensures that the content creator teams and shareholders are transparent and accountable for their actions throughout the funding and production process.
 WONDERFILM will be utilizing WeFilmchain’s platform to fund mutually acceptable film and TV projects.